sonatsuer/sonatsuer.github.io/_posts/2018-07-11-self-aware-programs.md

 Print "Print "Print""
 ```

 This time the output is `Print "Print"`.
 Failed again.
-Actaully, any code of the form `Print "<any kind of fixed text>"` will fail
+Actually, any code of the form `Print "<any kind of fixed text>"` will fail
 as the source code is strictly longer than the text it prints.
 Now here is an idea to circumvent this: We can use the the given text, or its parts, more than once!
 So let us try a program like this:
 ```